 • What tasks will my Staff Member carry out?

-We agree a ‘Care Plan’ which details exactly what you have instructed us to do.
+We work with you to design and agree a care plan which details exactly what you have asked us to do.
 This then becomes the work list for each day.
 Care plans frequently evolve, and we check regularly to ensure that the care we are providing is meeting your needs.

 • Is there anything that my Staff Member is not able to do?